Sid-darthvader/sid-darthvader.github.io/_pages/about.md

   - Started working as a Research Intern at IIT Roorkee under the guidance of <a href="https://www.iitr.ac.in/~MT/Abhishek_Tewari">Prof. Abhishek Tewari.</a>(May'2020-Present)
   <!-- Write your comments here -->
   <!-- <dd>Working with <a href="https://www.iitr.ac.in/~MT/Abhishek_Tewari">Prof. Abhishek Tewari</a>, MMED, IIT Roorkee on Machine Learning based discovery of novel Thermoeletric Materials.</dd> -->
-  - Invited to visit University of Luxembourg as a Visiting Research Scholar to work with <a href="https://legato-team.eu/ "> Legato team</a> of  <a href="https://wwwfr.uni.lu/recherche/fstm/doe/members/stephane_bordas">Prof. Stephane Bordas</a> on Physics Informed Deep Learning with its applications in Breast Biomechanics.
+  - Invited to visit University of Luxembourg as a Visiting Research Scholar to work with <a href="https://legato-team.eu/ "> Legato team</a> of <a href="https://wwwfr.uni.lu/recherche/fstm/doe/members/stephane_bordas">Prof. Stéphane Bordas</a> on Physics Informed Deep Learning with its applications in Breast Biomechanics.
 (Mar'2020)

 ## Publications
 <ul>